-- a) Priority is to dam and contain flowing spills. - b) Use spill kits booms if available or use any material available; including but not limited to, nearby sand, dirt, landscaping materials, etc. - c) Hazardous or unknown waste material spills 1.
+- a) Priority is to dam and contain flowing spills. - b) Use spill kits booms if available or use any material available; including but not limited to, nearby sand, dirt, landscaping materials, etc. - c) Hazardous or unknown waste material spills - 1.
 Critical Emergency constitutes large quantities of flowing uncontained liquid that will affect areas with people or reach storm drain systems.
 Generally burst or tipped tanks.
-Call HAZMAT, DWQ, American Fork City.
-2. Minor Emergency constitutes a spill that has reached a storm drain but is no longer flowing.
-Call American Fork City.
-3. Spills that are contained on the surface and do not meet the criteria for Critical and minor emergencies may be managed by the responsible implementation of this SOP.
-4. Contact Numbers: HAZMAT - 911 DWQ - 801-231-1769, 801-536-4123 American Fork Engineering Department - 801-763-3060 City - 801-763-3000
+Call HAZMAT, DWQ, Utah County Health Department, American Fork City. - 2.
+Minor Emergency constitutes a spill that has reached a storm drain but is no longer flowing.
+Call Utah County Health Department and/or American Fork City. - 3.
+Spills that are contained on the surface and do not meet the criteria for Critical and minor emergencies may be managed by the responsible implementation of this SOP. - 4.
+Contact Numbers: HAZMAT - 911 DWQ - 801-231-1769, 801-536-4123 Utah County Health Department - 801-851-7000 American Fork City - 801-763-3000